TomPotato/Rover-Embedded-Project-2024-25/README.md

 │   └──images                        # images used inside the readme ├── images_schematics
 │  └──images                         # schematics of the Arduino jumpers connections in the Rover ├── videos
-│  ├── Rover Wall-E                  # integral video of the Rover │  └── snippets                      # parts of the video
+│  └── snippets                      # snipepts of the pitch video
-├── presentation!!                   # presentation of the project └── Our Code
+├── Presentation                     # presentation of the project └── Our Code
     ├── ArduinoUNO                   # Arduino side code
     │   ├── ComponentsCode           # Components template code with testing before implementation